devajmeireles/fraction/docs/testing.md

 title: Testing
 ---

 There is nothing "special" about _Fraction_ regarding tests.
 This means that you can call your actions using `run` inside tests as normal.

-For example, if you have an action that `creates new user`, you can test it like this:
+For example, if you have an action that `creates new user`:

 ```php
 // app/Actions/CreateUser.php